rh01/big-data-ml/README.md

-apply machine learning in big data platform, include some assignment and notes. and apply ml algorithms in Spark and hadoop cloud compute platforms.
+Apply machine learning in big data platform, include some assignment and notes. and apply ml algorithms in Spark and hadoop cloud compute platforms.